Quantitative Metrics of Neovascularization Lesions and Choroidal Vasculature in PCV Eyes Evaluated Using Full-Range SS-OCT

 - Views:

-Research recently published in <Microvascular Research> evaluated quantitative metrics of neovascularization lesions and choroidal vascular in PCV eyes, and investigated the relationship between imaging biomarkers and anti-VEGF treatment outcome by using full range SS-OCTA.
+(Summary description)Recent research published in Microvascular Research evaluated quantitative metrics of neovascularization lesions and choroidal vasculature in polypoidal choroidal vasculopathy (PCV) eyes and investigated the relationship between imaging biomarkers and anti-VEGF treatment outcomes using full-range SS-OCTA.

 - Categories:Academy